wp-plugins/twitter-stream/readme.txt

 To make it easier for me to answer questions & to keep everything in one place, please go to the [blog post](http://return-true.com/2009/12/wordpress-plugin-twitter-stream/ "Check here for answers to any questions.") for Twitter Stream on my website.
 If you have any requests or problems please leave a comment there or drop me an email via the contact form also available there.
 Thanks.

 == Changelog ==

+= 1.9.2 =
+* Added back support for parameters, please use twitter_stream_args for array/query string support.

 = 1.9.1 =
 * Minor bug fix.
 Showed more tweets than specified count.